TMJ Treatment Media, PA

 Teeth that have sustained damage from teeth grinding benefit from restorative and cosmetic dentistry treatments.
 These treatments are a good way to restore function, beauty, and health to your smile.
 We offer a full range of dental implant services for patients who lose teeth as a result of advanced TMJ disorder.
 Dental crowns, tooth bonding, and composite or porcelain veneers can cover teeth for an aesthetically pleasing smile.

 You may only need one of these treatment options or multiple.
 When you come to our office, we’ll do a thorough exam of your jaw and teeth.
 We want to discern if there’s damage to your jaw and teeth due to TMJ symptoms.
-Taking into account this as well as your budget, we’ll come up with a personalized treatment plan that’s specific to your unique needs.
+Our office will take your symptoms and budget into account to come up with a personalized treatment plan that fits your unique needs.

 TMJ Treatment FAQs